2.1.4. Malicious Powershell detect engine

 Often obfuscated to avoid signature detection

-Legitimate uses of Powershell may be considered malicious behaviour
+Legitimate uses of PowerShell may be considered malicious behavior

 The detection of malicious powershell scripts is carried out in several steps:

-- The second step is to scan the content of the powershell script for potentially malicious commands.This step undoes the most common offuscation techniques to characterize the threat.
+- The second step is to scan the content of the powershell script for potentially malicious commands.This step undoes the most common obfuscation techniques to characterize the threat.

 The engine:

-Analyses the events sent by GCap (for further details see Malicious Powershell Detect engine input data)
+Analyzes the events sent by the GCap (for further details see Malicious Powershell Detect engine input data)

 Generates alerts (for further details see Events generated)